 Motherhood made me slow down, pause my hurried pace on the lawyer path, and reflect more profoundly on my life.
 Yoga came to me then, initially as a healthy way to maintain my sanity during this intense period of my life as a lawyer and a new mom in Paris.
 I was finding respite in the shalas, and letting myself get out of my buzzing brain.
 Yoga also surfaced to me as a renaissance, reviving my body, making it flow and bend with the strength and grace I had already experienced and explored deeply as a dancer and a gymnast during my childhood.
 This aspect of the practice was and remains today a source of joy to me at many different levels.
 Yoga was still emerging back then on the Parisian scene.
 I had to travel all across Paris, use several subway lines before stepping into the yoga studio that I had carefully picked because it was located right next to a very fine boulangerie-pâtisserie where I was indulging myself with a délicieux “Paris-Brest” after each yoga practice.
 However, long working hours at the law firm, then restless nights were often compromising my plans to practice at the studio on a regular basis.
 Oh, and how was I missing my after-practice indulgence!
 That’s when I started to develop a personal practice, learning from yoga literature, notably Light on Yoga (B. K. S. Iyengar) and The Heart of Yoga (T. K. V. Desikachar ).
 I soon found another favorite pâtisserie close to our apartment located under the roofs of Paris 7e arrondissement, facing the Invalides and offering a peak on the Eiffel Tower, and this time I elected “le mille-feuille” as my new Péché Mignon, and dove deeper into yoga.

-I have not felt very different appearing in court in my lawyer’s robe pleading a case, raising my boys, perfecting a Soufflé au Fromage, investigating math mysteries or stepping down a Shala as a student or teacher; they indistinguishably require of me to be faithful to ethics such as those infusing my yoga practice, among those, satya (truthfulness), abyasa (self-discipline, persistence), vairagya (detachment to outcome), svadhyaya (self-study).
+I have not felt very different appearing in court in my lawyer’s robe pleading a case, raising my boys, perfecting a Soufflé au Fromage, investigating math mysteries or stepping down a Shala as a student or teacher; they indistinguishably require of me to be faithful to strong ethics such as those infusing my yoga practice, among those, satya (truthfulness), abyasa (self-discipline, persistence), vairagya (detachment to outcome), and svadhyaya (self-study, self-reflection).